chrede88/home-ops/docs/update.md

 talosctl upgrade -n 10.10.30.2 -i ghcr.io/siderolabs/installer:vX.Y.Z
 ```

+If you're using an image from the [Talos Image Factory](https://factory.talos.dev), then you should absolutely **not** use the standatd image when upgrading!
+The upgrade image url looks somerthing like this: `factory.talos.dev/installer/<longSerialNum>:vX.Y.Z`

 Before moving on to the next node, make sure the Ceph cluster is back in a healthy state.
 Run this right after starting the node upgrade:

 ```zsh